bluedragon1221/ci/ci-lisp/README.md

 ### Math
 Functions can only take one argument.
-For operations that need to take multiple arguments, we use currying or pairs
+For operations that need to take multiple arguments, we use currying.

 You can think of curried math operators as "do this to that".
 For example, "add 2 to 3":